zhakhalov/micropython-starter/README.md

 Tested on ESP8266

 ## `device.json`
+- `apps` - requires.
+List of applications running on the device.
-- `app_name` - `str`, required.
-Name of the application running on the device.
+  - `apps.name` - `str`, required.
+Name of module to import on start.
     - Used and application identifier for automatic software update.
-  - Not recommended to change it.
-- `version` - `str`, required.
+  - `apps.version` - `str`, required.
 Version of the application running on the device.
     - Used and application identifier for automatic software update.
     - Not recommended to change it.
 - `device_name` - `str`, required.
 Name of the device.
   - Used as MQTT client_id.
   - Recommended to give device unique name across MQTT network.